fac-13/PLHH-ToDo/README.md

 - [x] Local storage as been used so even if the user refreshes the page they can still see their todos
 - [x] A sort by button: which sorts the to-dos still needed to be done (and the to-dos marked as done is shuffled to the bottom)

+Stretch goals we discussed for the future:
+- [] edit the to-dos so that the user can amend them if the task changes
+- [] click on any part of a to-do to mark it as complete so that it's easier for them to check to-dos off
+- [] Conditional sort button: only show the sort by doneness button if to do has more than two items
+- [] Mark items with high/medium/low priority and sort by priority
+- [] Animations
+- [] Have CSS/JS for when there are no to-do items

 ## How we've done it

 ### Day one